Contentstack-Solutions/bulk-asset-manager-app/README.md

 # bulk-asset-manager-app
-## marketplace dashboard React app
+## Marketplace dashboard React app
 This app allow users to upload images in bulk by drag and drop, and the ability to add global tags for images.

 ## Installation